ostracod/ostracode/languageDocumentation/builtIn.md

 ### Stack Trace Factor:

-The `StackTraceT` factor type represents a stack trace, and includes `ToStringT`.
+The `StackTraceT` factor type represents a stack trace, and includes `ToStrT`.
 In the future, `StackTraceT` may include more feature types.

 ### Error Factors: